• THE GEORGETOWN BASKETBALL HISTORY PROJECT

 The playmaking guard on a high school team that featured Tayshaun Prince (Kentucky) and Jason Thomas (UNLV), Brunner was considered the nation's top point guard and a top 10 prospect when he chose to attend Fresno State over UCLA in the fall of 1996, but decommitted in the wake of point shaving allegations at Fresno State in March, 1997.

-In early February, he was held out of the lineup in two games for what Georgetown called "personal reasons", often a sign of trouble within any media release from a John Thompson-coached team.
+In early February, he was held out of the lineup in two games for what Georgetown called "personal reasons", often a sign of trouble from a John Thompson-era team.
 According to the Associated Press, "Thompson said Brunner has been receiving counseling for a problem not related to the team or academics."

 He did not attend Georgetown's 76-56 win over Notre Dame on Feb.
 8, 1998.
 When the team returned to campus that afternoon, Brunner met with Thompson and quit the team.
 The Washington Post reported he would be returning to Los Angeles to have some time with his family.